-- 5.1 The Bank of England announced a number of changes to its liquidity insurance facilities in October 2013.(1) These changes were designed to increase the availability and flexibility of liquidity insurance, by providing liquidity at longer maturities, against a wider range of collateral, at a lower cost and with greater predictability of access.
-The certainty with which a firm can expect to be able to access the Bank of England's facilities has been reinforced through a presumption that all firms that meet Threshold Conditions may sign up for the Sterling Monetary Framework and have full access to use the Bank of England's facilities. - 5.2 The terms of the Bank of England's liquidity insurance facilities are set to ensure counterparties have the incentive to manage their liquidity primarily through private markets in normal times.
+that meet Threshold Conditions may sign up for the Sterling Monetary Framework and have full access to use the Bank of England's facilities.

+- 5.2 The terms of the Bank of England's liquidity insurance facilities are set to ensure counterparties have the incentive to manage their liquidity primarily through private markets in normal times.
 Consistent with this, for limited liquidity shocks, it is appropriate for firms to draw initially on their holdings of HQLAs.
 For larger or more severe liquidity outflows, the Bank of England expects firms to consider using the Discount Window Facility or other liquidity insurance facilities alongside, rather than after, using a significant proportion of their liquidity buffer.
-As noted in the PRA's approach document,(2) the PRA expects firms to have credible options in their liquidity contingency plan for restoring their HQLAs following firm-specific or market-wide stress. - 5.3 A firm can count assets pre-positioned at the Bank of England to meet the PRA's quantitative liquidity guidance, if these assets are eligible for inclusion in the HQLA buffer under the Delegated Act.
+As noted in the PRA's approach document, 14 the PRA expects firms to have credible options in their liquidity contingency plan for restoring their HQLAs following firm-specific or market-wide stress. - 5.3 A firm can count assets pre-positioned at the Bank of England to meet the PRA's quantitative liquidity guidance, if these assets are eligible for inclusion in the HQLA buffer under the Delegated Act.
 If pre-positioned assets are not eligible for inclusion in the HQLA buffer, they cannot be used to meet the PRA's quantitative liquidity guidance.
-However the PRA will consider the firm's pre-positioning position as part of its assessment of the effectiveness of the firm's liquidity contingency plans and will take appropriate mitigating action where it is inadequate.(3)

-5.4 The PRA continues to expect firms to have robust levels of pre-positioning.
+However the PRA will consider the firm's pre-positioning position as part of its assessment of the effectiveness of the firm's liquidity contingency plans and will take appropriate mitigating action where it is inadequate. - 5.4 The PRA continues to expect firms to have robust levels of pre-positioning.
 However, the PRA also acknowledges the need for flexibility for firms to be able to use these assets to access market funding.
 The PRA would normally expect firms to pre-position collateral assets at the Bank of England, as part of a complete suite of contingency funding arrangements and may provide explicit guidance as to minimum expected levels.